Shrilakshmi-NK/ferens/README.md

 ## Learning Outcomes
 - Improved understanding of how to build **full-stack web applications**.
 - Hands-on experience with HTML, CSS and JavaScript and code mirror.
-- Strengthened my frontend database integration and debugging workflow.
+- Strengthened my frontend-database integration and debugging workflow.